Consistent maps and their associated dual representation theorems: Introduction

-Because of our normalization of absolute values, the right hand side of \eqref{GNorm} does not depend on $K$, and moreover, its value is unchanged when $\alpha$ is multiplied by a root of unity.
+The right hand side of \eqref{GNorm} does not depend on $K$, and moreover, its value is unchanged when $\alpha$ is multiplied by a root of unity.
 The properties of absolute values now imply that $\|\cdot\|_{\mathcal G}$ is a norm on $\mathcal G$ with respect to the usual absolute value on $\rat$.
-The product formula for $|\cdot |_v$ implies that
+By the product formula, the map $\alpha\mapsto \frac{1}{2} \|\alpha\|_{\mathcal G}$ is equal to the Weil height as defined in \cite{AllcockVaaler}.